Forms, Policies, and Procedures Concerning Accessibility Services

 The Office of Human Resources will make a reasonable effort to notify co-workers impacted by the accommodation.

-Office of Residential Life will make a reasonable effort to notify students in the building where the service or therapy animal will be located.
+Office of Residential Life will make a reasonable effort to notify students in the building where the service or emotional support animal will be located.

-The College may exclude/remove a service animal or therapy animal when:
+The College may exclude/remove a service animal or emotional support animal when:

 - the animal poses a direct threat to the health or safety of others, or